 Step 3: Check if your home needs to be licensed as an HMO

-Your landlord has to have a licence for your home if it has more than 5 people living there as 2 or more separate households.
+Your landlord has to have a licence for your home if it has 5 or more people living there as 2 or more separate households.
 Resident landlords and their families should count as one person when working out the total number of people in your home.

 Some councils require all HMOs to have a licence.

 If your home needs a HMO licence your landlord must still also have licence for your home under the Rent Smart Wales scheme.

 You should check with your local council if your landlord has a HMO licence for your home.
 If they don’t and they should this can help you when you make your complaint.